theredditbandit/huff/README.md

 # Huff

-Once built , this is a compression tool that uses huffman coding/encoding to compress text files
+Once built , this is a compression tool that uses huffman coding/encoding to compress and inflate text files